Victorian Railways C class (diesel): History

 On 3 August 1979, engines C505 and 506 ran through to Adelaide for the first time as part of a trial of through-running, in place of the previous practice involving changing locomotives at the border.
-C505 led on the westbound trip with a trailing load of 1,755 tonnes and 506 led on the eastbound with 1,804 tonnes.
+C505 led on the westbound trip with a trailing load of 1755 t and 506 led on the eastbound with 1804 t.
 A number of stop-and-start tests were undertaken on the Adelaide hills line to test the engines' ability to handle heavy loads, and running times were tested particularly between Tailem Bend and Mile End.
 New radio communication systems were also trialled between the driver and guard using fixed units in lieu of the earlier portable units.
 The trial was deemed a success, with through-running becoming a regular feature from 12 November.
-At the time a number of C Class engines were running on the standard gauge between Melbourne and Albury, and it was intended to recall these for broad gauge interstate work and have them replaced by locomotives from Australian National Railways.
+At the time a number of C Class engines were running on the standard gauge between Melbourne and Albury, and it was intended to recall these for broad gauge interstate work and have them replaced by GM class locomotives from Australian National Railways.

+Bau lists the engines being repainted from Victorian Railways' blue and gold livery to V/Line orange in the period July 1986 to June 1992.
+By 30 October 1987 engines C503, 507, 508, 509 and 510 were joined by C505 in the orange livery.

-In September 1988, two were transferred back to the standard gauge and began to operate services through to Sydney.
+In September 1988, C504 and C505 were transferred back to the standard gauge and began to operate services through to Sydney.

-Following the Melbourne-Adelaide railway being closed for gauge conversion, all remaining broad gauge units were converted to standard gauge and operated services from Melbourne to Parkes until the converted line reopened in July 1995.
+Following the Melbourne-Adelaide railway being closed for gauge conversion, the eight remaining broad gauge units were converted to standard gauge and operated services from Melbourne to Parkes until the converted line reopened in July 1995.
 All were transferred by V/Line to National Rail in June 1995.

 Following the delivery of National Rail's NR class locomotives, the C class were put into storage at Junee Locomotive Depot in 1997 before being moved to Islington Railway Workshops, Adelaide.
 Unlike the other locomotives National Rail initially used, ownership of the C class passed to National Rail.
 In August 1999 two were repainted in National Rail livery and returned to service as Melbourne shunters.

 C501 was acquired by the Seymour Railway Heritage Centre and the other nine went to Allco Rail, with two leased to Pacific National and seven to Silverton Rail as the Cs class.
 Following the collapse of Allco Finance three were sold to Chicago Freight Car Leasing Australia and six to Greentrains in January 2008 with all resuming their original identities.